isimrpickle/Parallel_Systems_Assignment1/README.md

 # Parallel_Systems_Assignment1
-The second assignment in the subjet of di's parallel systems.
-The second assignment focus on openmp usage in various use cases.
+The second assignment in the subjet of parallel systems.
+The second assignment is focused in OpenMP usage.

 modules contains the source code for exercises 1 and 2 as also the implementation of functions that was used in exercise 1.